znsio/specmatic-kafka-avro-sample/README.md

 This sample demonstrates **contract-first development** for asynchronous microservices communication.
 It showcases how to implement reliable contract testing using AsyncAPI specifications with Avro Schema Registry integration.

-## Architecture

 ![Architecture Diagram](avro-sample-architecture.png)

-#### TODO: AsyncAPI spec in middle with reference to schema registry, need a test architecturre diagram also

 The application demonstrates a typical order processing flow between `checkout-service` and `order-service` communicating through Kafka topics with Avro serialization.

-## Key Benefits

-#### TODO: Maybe push this to the end or remove it altogether, we need to get to running tests quickly after orienting users or architecture

-### 🎯 Contract-First Development
-- **AsyncAPI 3.0 specification** captures the API contract in an unambiguous mutually understood industry standard format
-- **Schema Registry integration** ensures that provider, consumer teams and everyone involved are referring to single source of truth
-- **Automated contract testing** ensure service implementations adhere to API contract

-### 🔄 Schema Evolution Management
-- **Avro schemas** provide backward compatibility
-- **Multi-format schema support** in AsyncAPI specifications
-- **Dynamic schema references** to Schema Registry endpoints

-### 🚀 Production Confidence
-- **Automated validation** catches breaking changes early
-- **Type-safe messaging** with generated POJOs
-- **End-to-end testing** with real infrastructure

-## AsyncAPI Specification Highlights

-### Referencing your existing Avro files your schema registry in AsyncAPI spec
+## Referencing your existing Avro files your schema registry in AsyncAPI spec

-The AsyncAPI specification that this application is based on reuses the Avro schemas by referencing them instead of redefining them again.
+The AsyncAPI specification that this application is based on **reuses the Avro schemas by referencing them instead of redefining them again**.
-This ensures that we have a single source of truth for the schemas which is the schemas present in the schema registry.
+This ensures that we have **a single source of truth** for the schemas which is the schemas present in the schema registry.

 ```yaml
 components: